vbidula/sync-model/README.md

 ### Running
-To start the program simply run in terminal:
+To start the program simply run:
 ```
 python main.py
 ```